 Parameter Description value For those directory services providers and drivers that support aliases, specifies whether the provider is allowed to expand alias entries while searching a directory hierarchy.
-Values are: • 0 Prohibit provider from expanding alias entries during a directory search.
-You can also specify 'No' or 'False' to set this value. • 1 (Default) Allow provider to expand alias entries during a directory search.
-You can also specify 'Yes' or 'True' to set this value.
+Values are: O Prohibit provider from expanding alias entries during a directory search.
+You can also specify 'No' or 'False' to set this value.
+1

+Parameter Description (Default) Allow provider to expand alias entries during a directory search.
+You can also specify 'Yes' or 'True' to set this value. scarch.
+Tou can also specify Tes of True to set this value.